In a word: maybe.

 Now, second part: Will those qualities reduce the qualities out-of-balance during menopause?

-You have to consider what qualities are at the root imbalance causing whatever symptoms are coming up for you during menopause.
+You have to consider which of the 20 qualities are at the root imbalance causing whatever symptoms are coming up for you during menopause.

 Now, remember what I said about being able to kindof-sortof-generalize that there are 2 types of menopause?
 Well, whichever you are experiencing, you’re not getting anywhere without anchoring Vata dosha.
 So keep that in mind, do that as the foundation alongside making adjustments for one of the 2 types